Below you will find the steps or process for the most frequent user questions in the library.

 Interlibrary Loan (ILL) is a service that enables students, faculty, and staff to borrow materials not owned by UW-Barron County from other libraries.
-Before making a request always check Search@UW to see if we already own the item.
+Before making a request always check Library Search to see if we already own the item.
 All correspondence, from the Interlibrary Loan office, will be sent to your official UW-Barron County e-mail account.

 From another UW Two-Year or Four-Year Campus

 Go to Library Search, which contains the library records of all UW System Libraries.

 - If you find an item you would like and it is located on another campus, click on the title to bring up the item record, then simply click "Get It" and click "Sign-in for more options."

 - Choose "UW Colleges students/staff login here" and log in using your PRISM username and password.